aaronhumerickhouse/farm_compare/Selenium Execution Strategy.md

 ###BrowserStack
 Unfortunately at the time of performing this analysis, BrowserStack failed to work as I had hoped.
-Only 5 of our 50 test executions passed, whereas they past 100% on every other strategy I tested.
+Only 5 of our 50 test executions passed, whereas they passed 100% on every other strategy I tested.
 There were two common errors:  `CLIENT_STOPPED_SESSION`, which immediately killed the BrowserStack session due to an error that WebDriver reported, and `SO_TIMEOUT` which took 4 minutes to kill the BrowserStack session.
 This is why the results show time per test is much longer in BrowserStack.
 The extra overhead in BrowserStack is due to the WebDriver timing trying to find an element that does exist.
 I've emailed BrowserStack support about why the tests are failing without explanation on November 4, 2014.
 As of November 14, 2014 I have only received an email (after inquiring about it) saying “I apologize this is taking much longer than expected.
 We are still actively working on a fix.
 Rest assured we will keep you posted as things progress.”
-I do plan on executing this again if BrowserStack ever gets to me.
+I do plan on executing this again if BrowserStack ever gets back to me.
 It's worth noting that the 5 tests that did pass average to 22.60 second test execution time.
 Additionally, I am able to execute other tests on BrowserStack with better results.

 ##Conclusion